 As well as the music curriculum we offer several music clubs.
 Children have the opportunity to be part of mini-singers, choir, orchestra, recorder club, toot club, and ukulele club.
 These groups perform at several events and concerts throughout the year, including Dorking Halls and the O2 arena, London.

-The school can offer individual and small group instrument lessons.
-Peripatetic teachers from Surrey Arts come into Whyteleafe one day a week.
-Lessons are booked and paid for through Surrey Arts.
-Lessons are currently available on clarinet, saxophone, piano and guitar.
-Lessons on other instruments may be available if there is enough interest.
+The school can offer individual and small group instrument lessons delivered by peripatetic teachers from Surrey Arts.
+Lessons are currently available on clarinet, saxophone, violin and guitar.

 At Whyteleafe we believe that music making is a powerful and personal experience that can support children’s development both academically, socially and emotionally.